Book Club Guide & Syllabus Builder

-Hi. 🖤 There’s a singular thrill in experiencing the new within the familiar, to shred the template while honoring the continuum of crime writing.
-It’s the opportunity and the challenge of writing “genre.”
+There’s a singular thrill in experiencing the new within the familiar, to shred the template while honoring the continuum of crime writing.
+It’s the opportunity and the challenge of writing genre.
 In this generative spirit, I’m so grateful to share the Sister Holiday Mystery series with you.
-It’s my take on hardboiled-inspired rippers with queer characters, big moods, and noir signatures.
+It’s my take on a hardboiled-inspired ripper with queer characters, big moods, wild hearts, and noir signatures.

 Thank you for believing in the power of stories.